-People with dementia often still travel by bus and train themselves.
-And that's a good thing, because dementia should not be a reason to shut yourself off from the outside world.
+People with dementia often continue to travel independently by bus and train, and this is encouraged – dementia should not be a reason to withdraw from the outside world.

-Public transport staff have often undergone their own training so that they know how to support people with dementia.
-However, there are also tips for the people affected themselves and for their relatives.
-For example, it can be useful if a person with dementia has an annual pass and does not have to remember to buy a ticket every time.
+Public transport personnel often receive training on how to support people with dementia.
+There are also practical tips for people with dementia and their relatives.
+For example, having an annual travel pass can be helpful so that the person does not need to remember to buy a ticket each time.

 If you are traveling with ÖBB and have problems buying tickets at the ticket machine, you will find a telephone number on each machine where you can get help.
-On the Website ÖBB also provides an overview of "Senior:in Mobil" advisors who can also help you.
+On the ÖBB website you can also find an overview of "Senior:in Mobil" advisors who can provide assistance.

 At the onset of dementia, those affected can often still drive safely.
-However, this changes as the disease progresses.
-There is no law that prohibits driving with dementia.
-However, you must be aware that people can be injured.
-Specialist doctors or psychologists can advise you on this.
-The relevant authorities can also impose a driving ban.
-However, this does not necessarily prevent a person with dementia from driving.
+However, as the disease progresses, this may change.
+There is no law that prohibits driving with dementia, but it is important to recognise that the risk of people getting injured can increase.
+Specialist doctors or psychologists can provide advice, and the relevant authorities can also impose a driving ban.
+Even so, having dementia does not necessarily prevent a person from driving.

-The relief organization provides the following example including a recommendation:
+Hilfswerk provides the following example, including a recommendation:

 "Heinz B.: 'My father won't accept that he can no longer drive.
 He's a danger to himself and others.
 As soon as I bring up the subject, he becomes stubborn.
 He will never voluntarily give up his beloved car."

-Our tip: Stay on the subject and talk about the dangers for your father and other road users.
-Practice taking the bus or train together for important journeys or find out about special cab fares in your area.
-If the risk becomes too great and there is a lack of understanding, a last resort may be to take the car key and the spare key (if you have one) for the time being."
+Our tip: Stay focused on the issue and discuss the potential dangers for your father and other road users.
+Practice taking the bus or train together for important journeys or look into special cab fares in your area.
+If the risk becomes too great and there is a lack of understanding, a last resort may be to take the car key and the spare key (if you have one) for the time being.

 Last update: June 30, 2025